Recognizing Excellence in Corporate Inclusion

 • Diversity Measurements Track How Well Different Groups Join the Company At All Management Levels.

-• When workers show stronger enthusiasm toward their jobs the organization usually improves its degree of inclusivity.
+• When workers show greater enthusiasm for their jobs, the organization usually increases its inclusivity.

-• Our efforts to create an inclusive workplace environment have succeeded since they help us keep underrepresented employees longer.
+• Our efforts to create an inclusive workplace environment have succeeded, as they help us retain underrepresented employees longer.

-• Organizations with better inclusive practices achieve better performance results including new products and customer happiness plus higher profits.
+• Organizations with stronger inclusive practices achieve better performance, including new product development, higher customer satisfaction, and higher profits.

-Organizations need to measure these factors to improve their leadership training programs step by step.
+Organizations need to measure these factors to improve their leadership training programs incrementally.

 Success Stories: The Power of Inclusive Leadership